vickyvanderwagt/Applied-Text-Mining/README.md

 * [API and Web Scraping Repository](https://github.com/37chandler/ads-tm-api-scrape)

 Deliverables:
-* When you have finished your code, print your notebook as PDFs and upload these documents to Blackboard.
+* When you have finished your code, print your notebook as PDFs and upload these documents to Canvas.
 * Commit your code and push the changes to GitHub so your instructor has access to the ipynb notebook files and any other code you create.